TIY-Rails-1507/Rails/19_show_associations.md

 # Challenge!

-Change Explore so that we can the 3 most recent reviews in the show page of an hotel.
+Change Explore so that we can see the 3 most recent reviews in the show page of an hotel.